- Pain Relief

 People with psoriatic arthritis also have itchy skin plaques that cause discomfort.
 The skin plaques from psoriasis often improve when individuals are routinely exposed to sunlight.
 However, individuals who also have psoriatic arthritis may have too much pain to go outside for walks or other exercise.
 Finding a way to reduce joint pain can help an individual to engage in household tasks or walks outdoors.
-Using moisturizing Super Blue Stuff cream on the body can help eliminate skin plaques and joint pain at the same time.
+Using moisturizing Super Blue Stuff OTC cream on the body can help eliminate skin plaques and joint pain at the same time.
 Individuals can easily rub this cream on swollen joints to reduce painful symptoms of psoriatic arthritis.

 Reducing the pain in feet due to plantar fasciitis allows individuals to walk again.
 Walking and other types of exercise outside in sunlight assist individuals to avoid skin plaque rashes while losing weight.
 Frequent movement of joints throughout the body also helps with keeping the joints lubricated with synovial fluid.
 As the joints become more limber and lubricated, the pain from psoriatic arthritis frequently dissipates.
 Lightly scented Super Blue Stuff is easily purchased at brick-and-mortar or online stores without a prescription.